Not kidding, people!

 Since only 2 of the kids (and none of the parents) had slept on the overnight flight from South Africa to Qatar we were exhausted and decided to not try and get all over the city (like we did in Singapore) but to rest and take it easy.
 The big kids and I slept for an hour while Daddy took the littles (who slept on the plane) down to the pool for a swim.
 After our morning nap we joined Paul and the littles at the pool.

 There are cranes GALORE and construction going on all over the city!
+With such a massive construction project, you may expect to see materials such as ceramic tiles.
 This was just what was across the street from our hotel room.
 You may not be able to see all of them but there are 18 cranes all at work in this picture!
 And they were working 24 hours a day!
 Notice the tall buildings in the distance (top, right).
 That is the 'downtown' area or city center of Doha shown larger in the next picture.

 The pool was really great to have available to take a dip.
 However, it was a dry heat in Qatar and not nearly as oppressive as the heat in SE Asia.
 The wind here was so much stronger that you felt as though you were constantly standing next to a giant fan blowing the hot air directly out of a furnace.
 Not so much fun!
 It was okay if you stayed in the shade but the sun was so strong!
 Walking on the tiles by the pool would nearly burn the soles off your bare feet!
 But, you can order your lunch poolside and not have to leave your lounge chair so it was a trade off, really!